noomerzx/vue-sellsuki-auth-2/readme.md

   ]
 })

-// Set plugin option set store to true if you need to verify store token let options = {
+// Set plugin option, If you have public route to by pass authentication add the name to public option as array let options = {
   portal: 'loginPortalUrl',
   router: router,
-  store: true // default false
+  public: ['news', 'register']
 }

 // Normally the plugin will inject prepare login page and route to your instance.